Detims/Detims/README.md

 # 💫 About Me:
 Hi, I'm Nhan Nguyen and I am aspiring to be a software engineer!
-I am learning software engineering and full-stack development, and hope to expand into AI.
+I am learning machine learning and full-stack development, and hope to deepen my knowledge into AI.
 I will populate this place with more projects in the future, and I hope you enjoy what I make! <br>

 ## 🌐 Socials: